-The TREE Fund served as the initial source for records in developing a database of all the research grants administered since 2003.
-Records were compiled from the TREE Fund's online archive, all available final reports (n = 115), and all available grant proposals (from successful applicants; n = 111).
-The six funded programs included in this report are: 1.)
-John Z. Duling Grant, 2.)
-Hyland R. Johns Grant, 3.)
-Jack Kimmel International Grant, 4.) the Research Fellowship, 5.) the Utility Arborist Research Fund, and 6.) the Safe Arborist Techniques Grant.
-Neither the TREE Fund's newer funding initiatives (e.g., the Barborinas Family Fund Grant and Bob Skiera Building Bridges Grant) nor its directed grants were included in our assessment.
+TREE Fund served as the initial source for records in developing a database of all the research grants administered since 2003.
+Records were compiled from TREE Fund's online archive, all available final reports (n = 115), and all available grant proposals (from successful applicants; n = 111).
+The six funded programs included in this report are: 1) Hyland R. Johns Grant, 2) John Z. Duling Grant, 3) Jack Kimmel International Grant, 4) the Research Fellowship, 5) the Utility Arborist Research Fund, and 6) the Safe Arborist Techniques Grant.
+The TREE Fund's newer funding initiatives (e.g., the Barborinas Family Fund Grant and Bob Skiera Building Bridges Grant) nor its directed grants were included in our assessment.